BluePheonixisHank/AI_Chatbot_Agent/README.md

 ## Architectural Considerations & Future Improvements

 ### Deprecation Warnings
 When running the application, you may see `LangChainDeprecationWarning` messages related to `AgentExecutor`.
 This is expected.
 The LangChain ecosystem is evolving rapidly towards its LangGraph library.
 While a full LangGraph refactor was explored during development, it introduced significant dependency instability.
-Therefore, the stable and robust `AgentExecutor` was chosen to ensure a complete and functional project that meets all assignment requirements.
-This was a deliberate engineering trade-off between using bleeding-edge architecture and delivering a reliable product.
+Therefore, the stable `AgentExecutor` was chosen to ensure a complete and functional project.

 ### Future Improvements

 *   **Priority System**: A great next step would be to add a priority system (e.g., high, normal, low) to tasks.
 This would involve upgrading the `todos.json` data model to a list of objects and enhancing the `add_todo` tool to parse priorities from the users request, making the agent even more useful.
+*   **Reminders and Due-Dates**: After implementing the priority system, another useful implementation is enabling the users to set reminders and due-dates for the tasks.
 *   **Multi-User Support**: The current file-based storage is inherently single-user.
 To support multiple users, the architecture could be upgraded to use a database like SQLite.
 All data (conversation history, to-do lists) would be keyed by a unique `user_id`.
 *   **Streaming Responses**: In the Streamlit UI, agent responses currently appear all at once.
 The UX could be improved by "streaming" the response token-by-token, making the agent feel more responsive.